 - 5 Primer Types

-It is possible to apply latex or oil-based paint over a surface that has been coated with oil primer.
+It is possible to apply latex or oil-based paint over a surface that has been coated with an oil primer.
 The only exception to this effortless process occurs when the surface on which you are applying latex paint has not been cured properly.
 In this case, the finish may not be attractive at all.
-Generally, the oil-based paint doesn’t contain any VOC’s that can cause an upset to the additional latex paint that is painted over the oil-based primer.
+Generally, an oil-based paint will not contain any VOC’s, the presence of which can cause an upset to the additional latex paint that is painted over the oil-based primer.

-With all water-based paints, water is the key ingredient, whilst the main feature of oil-based paints is oils.
-The difference between water-based and oil-based paints is that oil-based paints are rather strong in smell but the smell tends to wear away after about 24 hours.
-The oil from the oil-based paint dries up completely once the surface is cured so there is no oil visible at all that may create an oil-stained appearance on the painted surface.
+With all water-based paints, water is the key ingredient, whilst the main feature of oil-based paints is oil.
+The difference between water-based and oil-based paints is that oil-based paints are rather strong in smell, although the smell tends to wear away after about 24 hours.
+The oil from the oil-based paint dries up completely once the surface is cured, so there is no oil visible at all that may create an oil-stained appearance on the painted surface.

 Defining Latex Paints

-When we define latex paints we see it as being initially a product made from rubber in various forms.
+When we define latex paints, we see it initially as being a product made from rubber in various forms.
 The resin component is actually made from the rubber contained in the paint.
 As these paints are made to stand unused for a while, the rubbery component gets replaced by water-soluble bases that actually make them suitable for many painting jobs.
-It is desirable to use these latex paints for painting kitchen tables, walls, cabinets, ceilings, etc.
+It is desirable to use these latex paints for painting kitchen tables, walls, cabinets, ceilings, and so forth.

 - Alkyd-modified latex

-From all the options, the 100 percent acrylic latex is notably the best type of paint as it sticks well to the surface whilst maintaining a nice color.
-Of the three enlisted options, the cheapest paint is the Vinyl-acrylic.
+From all the options, the 100% acrylic latex is notably the best type of paint as it sticks well to the surface whilst maintaining a nice color.
+Of the three enlisted options, the cheapest paint is the vinyl-acrylic.
 It is also an option for painting walls in the interior of the house.
-The Alkyd-modified latex can be applied to exterior walls.
+The alkyd-modified latex can be applied to exterior walls.

 To ensure an ideally painted finished surface, a primer needs to be applied.
-Applying a primer and a paint finish is a deadly combination as it promotes adhesion ensuring a neat, smoothly finished painted surface.
+Applying a primer and a paint finish is the perfect combination, as it promotes adhesion so as to ensure a neat, smoothly finished painted surface.
 The primer is a product that ensures the finish sticks to the painted surface without causing any flakiness of the topcoat.
-Oil-based primer latex paint is one of the best types of primers and a primer that is often recommended because of the longevity of their existence.
-Woodworkers are adamant that oil-based primers gain the most attention particularly because they look perfect on the interior and exterior surfaces.
+Oil-based primer latex paint is one of the best types of primers, and is often recommended because of the longevity of their existence.
+Woodworkers are adamant that oil-based primers gain the most attention particularly because they look perfect on interior and exterior surfaces.
 The only rule that you need to adhere to when applying the oil-based primer option is ensuring the surface is clean and free from any finish.

 When you are asking yourself if you can use latex paint over oil-based primer, the main concern is that it is actually a pre-primed surface that you are working with.
 The oil-based primed undercoat is only a worry due to its already glossy appearance.
 The fact that the base coat is oil-based should not bother you as much as the shiny undertone should.

-Irrespective of how close in appearance, finish, and texture the new coat of paint is, you will not achieve the same adhesion.
-Therefore the easiest way to accomplish this task is by preparing the surface first.
+Irrespective of how similar in appearance, finish, and texture, the new coat of paint is, you will not achieve the same adhesion.
+Therefore, the easiest way to accomplish this task is by preparing the surface first.
 The actual preparation of the pre-primed surface makes for an easy paint job thereafter.

 Scuffing of the Surface to Get Rid of Shine

 To scuff a surface, always choose fine-grit sandpaper.
-Using the sandpaper on the surface will allow the new coat of paint to adhesively stick to the surface being prepared.
-Try to scuff out much of the initial shine.
+Using sandpaper on the surface will allow the new coat of paint to stick properly to the surface being prepared.
+Try to scuff out most of the initial shine.
 The main aspect of the oil-based primer that you want to scuff off is the glossiness.
 The chance of achieving a great paint finish if you paint over a glossy surface is very rare.
-Get rid of paint peels using a five-in-one or a putty knife.
-The actual preparation is so vital that any holes can be easily rectified initially with either wood filler or putty.
+Get rid of paint peels by using a five-in-one or a putty knife.
+You can rectify any holes either with wood filler or putty.

 Do Away with Debris by Damp Cleaning